kahwooi/jsendie/README.md

 ## License

-Released under the MIT License: [http://flesch.mit-license.org](http://flesch.mit-license.org)
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more info.